-In March 2022, the council's Chief Executive, Deputy to the Chief Executive, Director and newly introduced Assistant Directors only made up 4% of the total number of council employees.
+In March 2023, the Council's Wider Leadership Team consisting of Chief Executive, Deputy to the Chief Executive, Director and Assistant Directors only made up 3.8% of the total number of council employees.
 Of these more senior roles occupied within the organisation on the snapshot date 60% were completed by female employees compared to 40% by male employees.
-The council notes however that its figures do not include the shared service it has for Internal Audit, or the Garden Town project teams as the individuals who provide these services to the council are employed by a different councils.
-The Internal Audit shared service employees are all female as are many of the garden town project employees, including the most senior role.
+The council notes however that its figures do not include the shared service it has for Internal Audit, or the Garden Town project teams as the individuals, majority of which are female, who provide these services to the council are employed by different councils.
 These professional roles would fit within the highest quartile of pay were the council the direct employer which, if included would likely reduce the gender pay gap further.